 - Availability of vacancy in the candidate’s category.

 - Findings of the Medical Board/Appellate Board with respect to the candidate.

 - A candidate should indicate the order of preferences for ALL the services included in the UPSC Exam.
 No preference, zero preference and the same preference for more than one service are not allowed.

 - Once a candidate indicates preferences, any change will not be permitted.

 - If a candidate does not give preferences for all the civil services, and he/she doesn’t get the services for which he/she had given preferences, then he/she will be considered for the remaining services where there are vacancies after allocation of all the candidates who could be allocated to the cadres according to the preferences.

-- Reserved category candidates who have the sufficient rank without availing any relaxation like age limit, number of attempt, etc. are called General Merit (GM) or Meritorious Reserved Category (MRC) candidates.
+- Reserved category candidates who have sufficient rank without availing any relaxation like age limit, number of attempts, etc. are called General Merit (GM) or Meritorious Reserved Category (MRC) candidates.